... because we understand

 Making Personal Injury Claims

 If you have suffered an injury due to an incident at a protest that wasn’t your fault, you may be entitled to compensation.
-First Personal Injury solicitors are available to assist you and ensure that you get the compensation you deserve.
+First Personal Injury is available to assist you and ensure that you get the compensation you deserve.